A Day Trip from Fukuoka: A Yanagawa River Cruise & Unagi Restaurants

 The easiest way to get to Yanagawa by train is from Fukuoka City.
 You’ll take the Nishitetsu Train from Nishitetsu Fukuoka Station to Yanagawa Station.
-The trip takes about 45 minutes one-way.
-After getting to Yanagawa Station you can easily walk through this town of Yanagawa.
+The trip takes about 45 minutes one way.
+After getting to Yanagawa Station you can easily walk through the town of Yanagawa.

 Parking in Yanagawa